hueyyeng/simple-react-lightbox/README.md

 export withSRLContext(MyComponent);
 ```

-To be honest I don't really see a reason to use that, especially the "closeLightbox" method so I might consider to remove this in the near future.
+To be honest I don't really see a reason to use that so I might consider to remove this in the near future.

 ## PanZoom functionality
 I added this feature as I think is really cool but is not 100% perfect yet.
 So in case you have issues with it, just disable it from the [options](#options).